AceVinicius/SP1-Emulator/README.md

 # SP1-Emulator

-This was created as an university project to emulate a SP1 processor.
+This was coded as an university project to emulate a SP1 processor.
 It is a hypothetical processor created to be simple and is intended to be the first step towards more complex emulators.

+## Testing it

 To install all dependencies run:
 ```console